zdebruine/singlet/README.md

 See the [pkgdown website](https://zdebruine.github.io/singlet/)!

+Singlet is in active development right now.
+Do not expect stable functionality yet.
+Coming soon!

 Singlet brings fast Non-negative Matrix Factorization (NMF) with automatic rank determination to the Seurat package for single-cell analysis.

 ## Install